 The future is electric.
-Car manufacturers are angling toward renewable energy and producing more and more electric cars.
-This has created a whole new market for electric vehicle (EV) products.
+Automakers are angling toward renewable energy and are producing more and more electric cars.
+This has created a whole new demand for electric vehicle (EV) products.
 Every electric vehicle owner either has a charging station or a fast charger.
-In this review, we answer the big question, “Which is the best EV charger on the market?”
+In this guide, we answer the big question, “Which is the best EV charger on the market?”

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 When it comes to the best overall in versatility, reliability, and cost, it's tough to beat the Siemens VersiCharge VC30GRYU.
 This is one of the quicker chargers currently available.
 Being a level 2 charger that functions on 240 volts, it’s up to four times faster than level 1, 120-volt chargers.
 This charger is also durable and can easily withstand temperatures ranging from negative 30-degrees up to 50-degrees Celsius.
 This charger is universally compatible with all J1772 cars and is even able to work with Tesla vehicles and charging adapters.
 It was awarded “Best EV Charging Station” of 2017 by The Wirecutter, so you can rest assured you’re getting a high-quality, reliable product.
 Its easy set up includes all necessary mounting hardware and a 14-foot charging cable.
 Professional installation is recommended, however.